 Our policy concerning complaints

-Minor concerns can often be resolved by informal discussion with the partner responsible for a particular matter and we encourage clients with concerns to raise these with their Client Partner or Matter Partner in the first instance.
+Minor concerns can often be resolved by informal discussion with the partner responsible for a particular matter and we encourage clients with concerns to raise these with their Client Partner or Matter Partner in the first instance, regardless of which jurisdiction they are based in.

 How can a formal complaint be made?

-We will normally acknowledge each complaint sent to our Chief Executive Officer within two working days of receipt and tell you the name of the person who will investigate the complaint.
-Usually this will either be the firm’s internal Counsel, or a partner who has not been involved in the matter about which your complaint is made, but one who practises in the relevant field of law.
+We will normally acknowledge each formal complaint within two working days of receipt and tell you the name of the person who will investigate the complaint.
+Usually this will either be the firm’s General Counsel, or a partner who has not been involved in the matter about which your complaint is made, but one who practises in the relevant field of law.

-The person carrying out the investigation will establish a separate file for that investigation in order that a written record of it is kept and in order that the investigation file can be readily provided to the Legal Ombudsman if subsequently requested.
+The person carrying out the investigation will establish a separate file for that investigation to keep a written record of it and so that we can readily provide the investigation file to any relevant authority if subsequently requested.

 The person investigating the complaint will review your complaint with the person handling the matter, consider relevant papers from the file and other records, and make any wider enquiries within the firm as may be necessary.
 He or she may also ask to meet with you in the course of our investigation, if clarification is needed of any points raised in your complaint.